Daniel Kurganov: Performing

 Kurganov performs as a soloist, chamber musician, and orchestral guest artist in venues across the United States, Europe, and Japan.
 He is a founding member of the Kurganov–Finehouse Duo, specializing in Romantic-era sonatas, and the Aegis Piano Trio.
 He has toured Japan with the Kurofune Ensemble, which he founded to blend classical and modern Japanese arts.

 He collaborated with composer Stephanie Ann Boyd, performing her work "Aurora" during a tour with Finehouse in 2022.
 In 2011, He was invited to participate in the Violins of Hope project in Sion, Switzerland, where he performed on a violin rescued from the Auschwitz concentration camp.
 Other notable appearances include concerts at Merkin Hall, Bargemusic, the Museum of Fine Arts, Boston, and the Harvard Musical Association.

 Teaching

 Kurganov founded the Boston Violin Intensive in 2018.
 He has conducted masterclasses at institutions including the Boston Conservatory, the University of Maryland, and Musikhochschule Münster.
 Kurganov maintains a YouTube channel with instructional videos.

 He regularly contributes articles to publications such as The Strad, where he was voted Best of The Strad 2021, and the Boston Musical Intelligencer.
-He has partnered with the music education platform Tonebase and served as a Featured Artist-Teacher from 2022-2025, producing educational content with Pinchas Zukerman, Seymour Bernstein, Marc-André Hamelin and Ron Carter.
+He has partnered with the music education platform Tonebase and served as a Featured Artist-Teacher from 2022 to 2025, producing educational content with Pinchas Zukerman, Seymour Bernstein, Marc-André Hamelin and Ron Carter.